NEW! Also available as part of our Medical Malpractice Value Pack: 10 products at a savings of $200.00!

 Why is the triage seat in the emergency department the hottest one?
 How do split second decisions change lives?

-At the end of this activity the learner will be able to:
+At the end of this activity you will be able to:

 Christine Macaulay MSN RN CEN is a certified emergency department nurse, and is currently the nursing practice specialist for the Children’s Hospital of Philadelphia.
 She has over 20 years of experience as an emergency department nursing expert witness.
 Chris has held management and clinical specialist positions at a variety of Philadelphia area hospitals.
 She earned a certificate from Villanova University’s Nurse Executive Program and is a National League for Nursing Accrediting Commission program evaluator.